Mouse-Imaging-Centre/mice-nix-overlay/README.md

 See [the manual](https://nixos.org/nixpkgs/manual/#chap-overlays) for usage instructions.

 We may in future publish a recommended package set for medical imaging.
+Also, we are currently experimenting with publishing a binary cache at mouse-imaging-centre.cachix.org, but this is not automatically updated yet.

 Of course, we welcome contributions including packages and bug reports.